PennyLaneAI/qml/glossary/automatic_differentiation.rst

 statements like :code:`if`, :code:`for`, etc.), then automatic differentiation provides an algorithm for :math:`\nabla h(x)` with the same degree of complexity as the original function.

-*Automatic* differentiation should be distinguished from other forms of differentiation.
+*Automatic* differentiation should be distinguished from other forms of differentiation:

 * *Symbolic differentiation*, where the actual equation of the derivative function is computed and evaluated, has a limited scope since it requires "hand-written" support for new functions.